 1. Do you really need it?

 Just last week I was poised and ready to buy new toys for the kids.
 I’d even completed many of the steps below and was itching to buy it.
 However, I took some time to review what was driving me to buy it and decided that I felt that all my hard work over the last few months made me deserving of buying this toy.
-Once I resolved this in my head I demoted said item from a need to want to “just more clutter.”
-Look out for my upcoming post on how emotions and money aren’t always a good mix.
+Once I resolved this in my head I demoted said item from “need” to “want” to “just more clutter.”

 2. Do you have any vouchers?